Guide to studying Therapeutic Radiography

 What it's like to work as a therapeutic radiographer

-You could be working in a radiotherapy department at an NHS or private hospital, or at a hospice.
-You’ll work alongside a team that’s focused on helping cancer patients, including doctors, engineers, nurses, physicists and oncologists.
+You could be working in a radiotherapy department at an NHS or private hospital or a hospice.
+You’ll work alongside a team focused on helping cancer patients, including doctors, engineers, nurses, physicists and oncologists.

 Daily tasks could include: